MScDS2023/AML2024-Project/README.md

 2.1.
 The training cells are commented out as it is not necessary to train the model.
 The script will pull our fine-tuned model from Huggingface.

 ### Results
 After fine-tuning, our model was able to predict fake news articles with a **92%** accuracy on the test set.
-These results, which seem too good to be true, raise the following questions:
+These results, which seem too good to be true, given the small amount of training data we used, raise the following questions:
  - How is our model predicting fake news?
 When inspecting our model's attention, we have discovered that *content does not matter*.
-Given that our true news data comes from Reuters, then the structure and the tone of the articles can be very similar.
+Given that our true news data comes from Reuters, then the structure and the tone of the non-fake articles can be very similar.
 Below you can see the model's attention for an article that is True and correctly labelled and an article that is Fake and is correctly labelled.

 ![Fake Article](images/Fake.png)